jyothishri184/Market-basket-Analysis/README.md

 pip install -r requirements.txt
 ```

 2. Run the preprocessing notebook:

  ⚡Open and run the Pre_Processing_Market_Basket_Analysis.ipynb notebook.

  ⚡This notebook processes the provided online_retail_II_10_11.csv data and generates the local_output.csv file.

 3. Explore the preprocessed data

  ⚡The local_output.csv file contains the preprocessed data.

  ⚡Use this data for further steps.

-or You can directly download the local_output.csv for further steps.
+ ⚡Or you can directly download the local_output.csv for further steps.

 // changeeeeeeeeee

 ## License
 This Power BI Cryptocurrency Analysis project is licensed under the MIT License.